 5. Support Black Causes

 Are you not sure what else to do or where to start?
 I would suggest that you donate your time and/or your money.
 These are simple ways to help fight for social justice and equality.
 There are many organizations to which you can donate.
 This article describes a lot of suggestions.
+You can also support Black-owned businesses.
+Here is an article specifically about Black-owned financial institutions and here is an article about Black-owned fashion and beauty brands.

 There is no right way for how to be an ally for Black lives.
 The best you can do is just start.
 Just try.
 Just listen and learn.
 We all need to do our part to dismantle the systemic racism in this country.
 I hope, for my kids’ sake, you’ll stand with me and be an ally.